Kexitor/HPE_Mediapipe/README.md

 # Human pose estimation and classification using Mediapipe

 This programm classifies poses (walk, fall, fallen, sitting) using Mediapipe for human pose estimation.
 This programm prototype can only classify 1 person in frame due to Mediapipe limitations.
-With 37 training videos and 11 test videos it showed about 88% of accuracy on classyfing fall, fallen and walking poses. and about 32 FPS on RTX 3060 12GB and i5 12400F.
+With 37 training videos and 11 test videos it showed about 88% of accuracy on classyfing fall, fallen and walking poses and about 32 FPS on RTX 3060 12GB and i5 12400F.

 Example of work:

 https://github.com/Kexitor/HPE_Mediapipe/assets/55799671/876018a0-cce9-4e44-9aba-5ce3fed332a5